software-architects/time-cockpit-documentation/doc/data-model-customization/permission.md

 > [!NOTE]
 Due to the fact that ```CurrentUserRoles``` is configured as a **logon set**, the application must be restarted after changes to the role assignments.
 Logon sets are executed **only** once at the application startup and remain unchanged during the runtime of the application!

+## Types of Permissions

+Time cockpit allows users to assign permissions to different elements of the data model.
+In the following, all elements that can be permissionized are described.
+The various types of permissions are described using concrete scenario.
+For the scenario, the following requirements should be fulfilled: